Lombiq/Hosting-Media-Theme/Readme.md

 ### Local development

-If you want to build a theme that'll eventually end up in the Media Library, you can set the `Lombiq.Hosting.MediaTheme` as the base theme for your theme.
-You can select another base theme as mentioned above.
+If you want to build a theme that'll eventually end up in the Media Library, you can develop your theme as usual but make sure the `Lombiq.Hosting.MediaTheme.Bridge` module is enabled.
+You can set a base theme to your theme from `Manifest.cs`.
+Note that you won't be able to change the base theme dynamically from the Admin UI during local development.

 You can proceed with developing your base theme as you'd typically do: put the templates inside the _Views_ folder and assets inside the _wwwroot_ folder; however, keep the limitations mentioned above in mind.

 If you want to reference assets in your templates, you can use the `/mediatheme/` prefix.
 The Media Theme will translate this path to either your local theme asset path or Media Library if the file exists.
 This way, you don't need to update your asset URLs in your templates one-by-one when moving them to Media Library.

+If you are developing a theme to your (DotNest)[https://dotnest.com] site you can use the (DotNest Core SDK)[https://github.com/Lombiq/DotNest-Core-SDK] that has everything prepared for you right away.

 ### Import/Export